Kim Kardashian Helps Transport Afghan Women’s Youth Soccer Team to London

 Britain and other countries evacuated thousands of Afghans in an accelerated air transport when Kabul fell to Taliban militants in August.
 Many more people have fled to neighboring countries in hopes of continuing west.

-Women playing sport was seen as an act of political resistance against the Taliban, and hundreds of female athletes have fled Afghanistan since the group returned to power and began restricting women’s education and freedoms.
+Women playing sports was seen as an act of political resistance against the Taliban, and hundreds of female athletes have left Afghanistan since the group returned to power and began restricting women’s education and freedoms.

 first chapter written today!
 When I received a call asking help to rescue the youth w team from Afghanistan, I didn’t know even from where to start.
 Today they flew to UK.
 Proud to be part of the team to make this real.
 Let’s dream one day they will play in @LUFC💛💙 pic.twitter.com/XLPv6IXByi